Religious syncretism: South and East Asian religions

-The traditional Mun faith of the Lepcha people predates their seventh century conversion to Lamaistic Buddhism.
+The traditional Mun faith of the Lepcha people predates their seventh-century conversion to Lamaism.
 Since that time, the Lepcha have practiced it together with Buddhism.
-Since the arrival of Christian missionaries in the nineteenth century, Mun traditions have been followed alongside that faith as well.
-The traditional religion permits the incorporation of Buddha and Jesus Christ as deities, depending on household beliefs.
+Since the arrival of Christian missionaries in the nineteenth century, Mun traditions have been followed alongside that faith.
+The traditional religion permits the incorporation of Buddha and Jesus as deities, depending on household beliefs.

 Modern history

 Christianity

 One can contrast Christian syncretism with contextualization or inculturation, the practice of making Christianity relevant to a culture: Contextualisation does not address the doctrine but affects a change in the styles or expression of worship.
 Although Christians often took their European music and building styles into churches in other parts of the world, in a contextualization approach, they would build churches, sing songs, and pray in a local ethnic style.
 Some Jesuit missionaries adapted local systems and images to teach Christianity, as did the Portuguese in China, the practice of which was opposed by the Dominicans, leading to the Chinese rites controversy.